kubernetes/kubernetes/docs/access.md

 This doc describes two security profiles:
   - Simple profile:  like single-user mode.
 Make it easy to evaluate K8s without lots of configuring accounts and policies.
 Protects from unauthorized users, but does not partition authorized users.
   - Enterprise profile: Provide mechanisms needed for large numbers of users.
-Defence in depth.
+Defense in depth.
 Should integrate with existing enterprise security infrastructure.

 K8s distribution should include templates of config, and documentation, for simple and enterprise profiles.
 System should be flexible enough for knowledgeable users to create intermediate profiles, but K8s developers should only reason about those two Profiles, not a matrix.